Pagure/pagure/doc/configuration.rst

 SMTP_SERVER
 ~~~~~~~~~~~

-This configuration key allows to configure the SMTP server to use when
+This configuration key allows one to configure the SMTP server to use when
 sending emails.

 Defaults to: ``localhost``.